University of Medicine and Health Sciences

 Coming to America & becoming a doctor

-You have a sister who's also a UMHS graduate.
-Please tell us about her.
+Your sister is also a UMHS graduate.
+Tell us about her.

 Dr Rocha Collage 2jpgDr.
 Rocha at work (left) and at an alumni reunion in Seattle (right).
 Photos: Courtesy of Dr. Rocha.